 Around 1950 a million Jews were displaced from Arab and Moslem countries from North Africa and the Middle East.
 No international organization, no UN agency was interested in helping these refugees except Jewish organizations.
-That was not the result of Zionism like many (including some of the involved prefer to remember) but because of persecution and constant harassment.
+That was not the result of Zionism like many (including some of the involved prefer to remember) but violence, murder, persecution and constant harassment.

 Some pictures by Edgar Hirshbein I saw at the Eretz Israel Museum in an exposition he called Maabarot (transit camp in Hebrew).
 The last such camp closed in 1963.